patience4711/RPI-APS-inverters/README.md

 - Easy add, delete and pair inverters
 - There are 3 different json formats, a special one for domoticz
 - a very smart console to send zigbee commands and debug
+- almost all processes show debug information, most pages have a frame for that.
 - polled values are stored in a database
 - charts of the production at multiple days are available
 - There is a page with some statistic data